larjen/WPRestApiExtensions/readme.txt

 = 1.0.7 =
 * Moving the cache mechanism to its own plugin at: [https://github.com/larjen/WPRestCache](https://github.com/larjen/WPRestCache)
+* Removing transient caching from within the plugin, as it was ineffective compared to static file caching.

 = 1.0.6 =
 * Refactoring plugin for better performance.